 Directors hold positions of broad responsibility and high visibility.
 They support all the missions-education, research, clinical practice, and community service-of their institutions.
 They work with all components of the academic health center-schools, hospitals, centers-and often external communities as well.
 Directors need to be knowledgeable about information issues, and they are responsible for envisioning the future of the library and working to achieve that future.
 They must be able to communicate effectively and persuasively with all their constituencies to build a shared vision for the library.
 They must function successfully in a political environment to secure the support necessary to attain that vision.
-They must develop a campus-wide visibility for the library that will ensure priority status for library resource needs and program development [13].
+They must develop a campus-wide visibility for the library that will ensure priority status for library resource needs and program development [15].

-The extensive range of leadership skills identified as important in business and academic settings [14-17] is also applicable to directors of academic health sciences libraries.
-Their potential leadership roles include [18]:
+The extensive range of leadership skills identified as important in business and academic settings [16-21] is also applicable to directors of academic health sciences libraries.
+Their potential leadership roles include [22]:

-- acting as chief representative and spokesperson for the library

-- participating in institutional governance

-- functioning as liaison with stakeholders within and outside the institution

-- monitoring critical issues in the external environment

-- negotiating and advocating for the library

-- fund-raising and grantsmanship

-- leading library planning, operations, and staff

-- communicating within the library

-- acting as change agent and entrepreneur

-- allocating resources, and - advancing the profession through publication and leadership in national associations.
+- acting as chief representative and spokesperson for the library - participating in institutional governance - functioning as liaison with stakeholders within and outside the institution - monitoring critical issues in the external environment - negotiating and advocating for the library - fund-raising and grantsmanship - leading library planning, operations, and staff - supporting active learning among staff - communicating effectively within the library and without - acting as change agent and entrepreneur; promoting and leading innovation - team-building - working across boundaries (influencing without authority - allocating resources, and - advancing the profession through publication and leadership in national associations.

 There are different models for the organizational structure in which the director position operates.
-Areas such as academic computing, informatics, educational technologies, knowledge management, and archives may fall within the director's purview.
-Directors may also oversee other organizations such as regional consortia or networks.
-The scope of library services, including outreach to the community, may differ in public and private institutions.
+In addition to traditional library services, areas that may fall within the director's purview include academic or research computing, informatics, educational technologies, knowledge management, and repositories for publications, data, and archives.
+Directors may oversee other library organizations such as regional consortia or networks.
+The most extensive example of this is the National Network of Libraries of Medicine, which extends both fiduciary and service responsibilities to selected academic health sciences libraries throughout the U.S. The scope of library services, including outreach to the community, may differ in public and private institutions; and may encompass library services to subsidiary or partner institutions.
+The AAHSL Statistics may provide helpful information about comparable libraries.